pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Sequenced Item Mapper
 =====================

-The library has an object class ``SequencedItemMapper``, which is used to map between namedtuples and domain events.
+The library has an object class ``SequencedItemMapper``, which is used to map between sequenced item objects and domain event objects.

 The method ``to_sequenced_item()`` is used to convert domain events to sequenced items.